 The Center provides a focal point where women can convene as a community for advocacy, collaboration, research and education.
 Through various educational, professional, cultural, social and supportive services and programs, female students are empowered to take responsibility and control of their own life choices.
-The Center is located in Room S3-9 in the Winnet Student Life Building.
+The Center is located in Room S1-19 in the Winnet Student Life Building.
 The hours of operation during the academic year are Monday through Friday, 9 a.m. to 5 p.m.
-Please stop by, call 215-751-8808, or <a href="mailto:emailto:
+Please stop by, call 215-751-8808, or email Women's Outreach and Advocacy Center for additional information.